omogr/omogre/README_eng.md

 ## Data Download

-By default, if no path is specified, data for models will be downloaded on the first run of the library.
+By default, data for models will be downloaded on the first run of the library.
 The script [`download_data.py`](https://github.com/omogr/omogre/blob/main/download_data.py) can also be used to download this data.

 You can specify a path where the model data should be stored.
 If data already exists in this directory, it won't be downloaded again.

-## Example Usage
+## Example

 Script [`ruslan_markup.py`](https://github.com/omogr/omogre/blob/main/test.py).